underscoretype/typeface-strings/README.md

 `$ wget https://github.com/kontur/typeface-strings/blob/master/dist/typestrings`

-Make sure the file is executable, chmod if necessary.
+Make sure the file is executable, chmod to executable for your unix user if necessary.

+*Unfortunately no installer or update function is available.
+If you are updating the script, remove any old binary or copy of the python script and follow the above installation instructions.
+To find the location where a previous version of the binary is located, you can use the `$ which typestrings`.*

 *To use the python script and make modifications, you need to install the packages `regex` and `robofab`, for example with pip.*